-Site Ref 12
+Site Ref 10

 Site Description / Address 168 Lee High Road SE13 5PL

 Current Use Vehicle Hire

-Proposed Land Use Residential 3-4 storey building
+Proposed Land Use Residential

+Froposed Land Ose 3-4 storey building

-Area 0.09 Ha 911.49 M
+Area 0.09 Ha

+911.49 M

 Ownership Joseph Allison McCusker

 X Ref 538928

 Y Ref 175160

 SA Policy Site at 168 Lee High Road SE13 5PL is allocated for residential development.
-Development proposals should consider the following design principles: Surrounding building lines and scale should be respected and development should respond appropriately with appropriate typologies such as mansion block, town houses or mews houses; Building heights should not exceed adjacent buildings' height; consider the use of upper storey set-backs, where appropriate, to reduce any height impacts; Form, proportions, height, and overall appearance should be considerate towards local character and any new addition should positively contribute to this character Lee High Road is a proposed conservation area in this Neighbourhood Plan and this building would fall within it.
-As such, special attention should be paid to building form, proportions, building materials, textures, tones and colour palettes and overall appearance should be especially considerate and contribute positively towards this local character and heritage.
-Attention should be paid on the building's facade and heritage-sensitive fenestration and articulation of the elevation included to provide appropriate emphasis of prominent corners and entrances that complements the existing buildings of the heritage Lee High Road. xiii.
-Quality materials should be used to retain the appearance of street, not render that ages and stains quickly as has been done elsewhere, reducing the built quality in this proposed conservation area.
+Development proposals should consider the following design principles: i.
+Surrounding building lines and scale should be respected and development should respond appropriately with appropriate typologies such as mansion block, town houses or mews houses; ii.
+Building heights should not exceed adjacent buildings' height; consider the use of upper storey set-backs, where appropriate, to reduce any height impacts; Form, proportions, height, and overall appearance should be considerate towards local character and any new addition should positively contribute to this character iii.
+Special attention should be paid to building form, proportions, building materials, textures, tones and colour palettes and overall appearance should be especially considerate and contribute positively towards this local character and heritage.
+Attention should be paid on the building's facade and heritage-sensitive fenestration and articulation of the elevation included to provide appropriate emphasis of prominent corners and entrances that complements the existing buildings of the heritage Lee High Road. iv.
+Quality materials should be used to retain the appearance of street, not render that ages and stains quickly as has been done elsewhere, reducing the built quality in this proposed conservation area. v.
+Applicants must demonstrate how the Area Design Guidance in Appendix 1 and the Lewisham Small Sites SPD have taken account of the restrictive nature of the small site